 Julie Herzig Desnick

 Nancy Wilkie has a Ph.D. from the University of Minnesota where she studied classics and prehistoric Greek archaeology.
-She is a professor at Carleton College where she divides her time between the departments of Sociology/Anthropology and Classical Languages, where she teaches Greek language and literature.
-In SOAN she teaches courses in human evolution and prehistory and archaeological methodology.
-She is an Honorary Past President of the AIA, and was President from 1998-2002.
+She was a professor at Carleton College for 39 years, where she divided her time between the departments of Sociology/Anthropology and Classical Languages.
+She is an Honorary President of the AIA, having served as President from 1998-2002.
 Since 2003 she has been a member of the Cultural Property Advisory Committee of the U.S. Department of State.
+Currently she serves as President of the U.S. Committee of the Blue Shield, an organization that protects cultural property during armed conflict.
+She also is a member of the Board of Blue Shield International.
 Over the years, many Carleton students have worked with her on archaeological field projects in Greece, Egypt, and Nepal.
 She also has directed Carleton off-campus programs in Nepal and Sri Lanka.